 11. Define a webinar cadence

-Once you establish your webinar strategy, consider getting into a cadence of regularly scheduled webinars, as your audience begins to anticipate and look forward to them.
-A schedule of 1 webinar per month is an ambitious goal and great way to start.
+Once you establish your webinar strategy, consider offering monthly webinars as your audience begins to anticipate and look forward to them.